The George Notarpole Collection

 The English text is not an accurate translation of the Korean

-This is an American soldier who crash-landed.
-Contact and guide the nearest United Nations forces.
-Give and we will repay you
+This is an American soldier who made an emergency landing.
+Please contact the nearest United Nations military base and we will repay you.

-At this time in Korean history, Koreans generally did not use any punctuation.
+At this time in Korean history, they generally did not use a lot of punctuation.

 Exact same text as the other “Blood Chit”